MathyouMB/website/src/content/articles/2026/making-the-most-of-honours-project.md

 Firstly, I would highly recommend using [Zotero](https://www.zotero.org/) to manage your references and citations.

 Secondly, when you have references you'll quickly realize Google docs just doesn't cut it for writing academic papers.
-Now the de facto standard is LaTeX, but I kind of hate LaTeX and therefore I used [Typst](https://typst.app/) to write my final report.
+Now the de facto standard is LaTeX, but I tested out [Typst](https://typst.app/) while writting my report and found it to be much simpler to use if Latex is intimidating to you.

-Lastly, sometimes it's just hard to find research papers that relate to your topic.
-For this, I found [Connected Papers](https://www.connectedpapers.com/) to be an great tool for discovering related work and [Elicit](https://elicit.org/) to be great for finding papers based on research questions.
+Lastly, sometimes searching on Google Scholar just isn't enough to find the right papers.
+Tools like [Elicit](https://elicit.org/) and [Connected Papers](https://www.connectedpapers.com/) definitely were additions I wish I had known about earlier.

 ### My Final Report ⭐

 The [following](/pdfs/articles/2026/making-the-most-of-honours-project/report.pdf) is my **REAL** final project report.

-I intentionally wrote my report to be of _"publishable quality"_ using the [IEEE conference paper template](https://www.ieee.org/conferences/publishing/templates.html), meaning that I structured it in a way that would make it easier to convert into a conference paper if I chose to pursue that route.
+I intentionally wrote my report to be of _"publishable intent"_ using the [IEEE conference paper template](https://www.ieee.org/conferences/publishing/templates.html), meaning that I structured it in a way that would make it easier to convert into a conference paper in the future.

+A very good piece of advice I was given early on was to "always be writing".
+While you won't have your results write away, forcing yourself to write early will help you clarify your thoughts and identify gaps in your understanding that you can then go and fill through research and experimentation.

+I would also recommend NOT writting your report in a linear fashion.
+Meaning don't start with the introduction, just start writing whatever section you feel most ready to write and then piece it together later.
+I probably rewrote my introduction atleast a dozen tiems as I kept changing the direction of my project and refining my understanding of the problem space.

 A few odd things you might notice about my report: